echo '' ;

 Embedded Protocol – Bluetooth

 Bluetooth is a wireless personal area network(WAN).
-BLE acronomy for Bluetooth Low Energy.
-One of the most popular short ‐ range wireless communication standard.
-Known as IEEE 802.15.1, now maintained by SIG (Special Interest Group).
-Bluetooth is everywhere.
-How many Bluetooth devices are there in the room?
+BLE acronym for Bluetooth Low Energy.
+One of the most popular short-range wireless communication standards.
+Known as IEEE 802.15.1, it is now maintained by SIG (Special Interest Group). this is everywhere.
+How many this devices are there in the room?
 Cellphones, wireless mouse/keyboard, smart watch/bracelet, earphone, ibeacon.

 Read more… →